 Still, RBC deserves credit for at least pushing to develop more homegrown research.
 Scotiabank, CIBC, TD Canada Trust and Bank of Montreal were not able to respond at press time to requests for details about their own research into deep learning.
 (Scotiabank did, however, start a “digital factory” in 2015, which professed to partner with fintech startups to develop new technologies, and gifted the University of Toronto with $1.75 million to study “disruptive technologies,” while several big-bank CEOs acknowledged that AI needed to be harnessed within the industry at a recent conference.)

 But will it be enough to reverse the AI brain drain on its own?
 Surely not.
-The lure of money, vast data sets, and powerful computing in Silicon Valley remains a powerful pull for those at the peak of their profession.
+The lure of money, vast data sets, and powerful computing in Silicon Valley remains a compelling pull for those at the peak of their profession.
 But if Canadian companies can learn anything from deep learning, it’s to take lessons from the many patterns of the past—struggles to innovate, and an inability to keep our best talent here—and project the right way forward in the future.
-And where better to start, than with the large data sets at the fingertips of our powerful banks?
+And where better to start, than with the large data sets at the fingertips of our almighty banks?